NddyAndy/tpbot/README.md

 # tpbot

-A nessenger bot that gives directions to ease transportation in Nigeria.
+A nessenger bot that give directions to ease transportation in Nigeria.